circleci/circleci-docs/jekyll/_cci2/aws.md

 Use the following procedure to install with Terraform, skip to the next section for manual installation steps.

-1. Clone the [Setup](https://github.com/circleci/enterprise-setup) repository (if you already have it cloned, make sure it's up-to-date and you are on the `master` branch: `git checkout master && get pull`).
+1. Clone the [Setup](https://github.com/circleci/enterprise-setup) repository (if you already have it cloned, make sure it is up-to-date and you are on the `master` branch: `git checkout master && get pull`).
 3. Run `make init` to init `terraform.tfvars` file (your previous `terraform.tfvars` if any, will be backed up in the same directory).
 3. Fill `terraform.tfvars` with appropriate values.
 4. Run `terraform apply` to provision.